janpabisiak/janpabisiak/README.md

 - 👯 I’m looking to collaborate on interesting and innovative projects 😄

-- ♥ I'm keen on coding, non-fiction books, podcasts, electronic music, and bicycle touring
+- ♥ Despite coding, I'm also keen on non-fiction books, educational podcasts, electronic music, and bicycle touring

 - 📚 Favorite books: The Innovators by Walter Isaacson, Homo Deus by Yuval Noah Harari